daron532/daron532/README.md

 - 👋 Hi, I’m @daron532
 - 👀 I’m a chess afficionado looking for adrenaline boosting kicks
 - 🌱 I’m currently learning Coding in various languages and Web development.
-- 💞️ I’m looking to collaborate on open source coding projects based in Java and C++
+- 💞️ I’m looking to collaborate on open source coding projects
 - 📫 Contact me on daron8099@gmail.com for future collabs and group projects

 <!---